opensearch-project/documentation-website/_ml-commons-plugin/api/model-apis/update-model.md

 `connector` | Object | Contains specifications for a connector for a model hosted on a third-party platform.
 For more information, see [Creating a connector for a specific model]({{site.url}}{{site.baseurl}}/ml-commons-plugin/remote-models/connectors/#creating-a-connector-for-a-specific-model).
 `connector_id` | Optional | The connector ID of a standalone connector for a model hosted on a third-party platform.
 For more information, see [Standalone connector]({{site.url}}{{site.baseurl}}/ml-commons-plugin/remote-models/connectors/#creating-a-standalone-connector).
 To update a standalone connector, you must  undeploy the model, update the connector, and then redeploy the model.
 `description` | String | The model description.
 `is_enabled`| Boolean | Specifies whether the model is enabled.
 Disabling the model makes it unavailable for Predict API requests, regardless of the model's deployment status.
+Default is `true`.
 `model_config` | Object | The model's configuration, including the `model_type`, `embedding_dimension`, and `framework_type`. `all_config` is an optional JSON string that contains all model configurations.
 For more information, see [The `model_config` object]({{site.url}}{{site.baseurl}}/ml-commons-plugin/api/model-apis/register-model#the-model_config-object) |
 `model_group_id` | String | The model group ID of the model group to register this model to.
 `name`| String | The model name.